alt3/cakebox-builder/README.md

 cakebox-builder
 ===============

-Cakebox build source:
+The sources that build the base-box used by the Vagrant Cakebox.

+Uses:

+- Vagrant
-- Chef provisioned
+- Chef-DK
-- Berksfile cookbooks
+- Berksfile
 - Test-kitchen

 # Included software